sclorg/django-ex/README.md

     osc create -f openshift/<TEMPLATE_NAME>.json

+The template `django-source.json` contains just a minimal set of components to get your Django application into OpenShift.

+The template `django-source-postgresql.json` contains all of the components from `django-source.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.

-Now you can go to your OpenShift web console and create a new app from one of the templates that you have just added.
+After adding your templates, you can go to your OpenShift web console, browse to your project and click the create button.
+Create a new app from one of the templates that you have just added.
-After adjusting your preferences (or accepting the defaults), your application will be built and deployed.

-You will probably want to set the `GIT_REPOSITORY` parameter to point to your fork.
+Adjust the parameter values to suit your configuration.
+Most times you can just accept the default values, however you will probably want to set the `GIT_REPOSITORY` parameter to point to your fork and the `DATABASE_*` parameters to match your database configuration.

 Alternatively, you can use the command line to create your new app:

     osc new-app --template=<TEMPLATE_NAME> --param=GIT_REPOSITORY=...,...

+Your application will be built and deployed automatically.
+If that doesn't happen, you can debug your build:

+    osc get builds
+    # take build name from the command above
+    osc build-logs <build-name>

+And you can see information about your deployment too:

+    osc describe dc/django

-In the web console, the overview tab shows you a service, by default called "web", that encapsulates all pods running your Django application.
+In the web console, the overview tab shows you a service, by default called "django", that encapsulates all pods running your Django application.
 You can access your application by browsing to the service's IP address and port.

 ### Without an application template